UMdecisionsupport/DecisionSupport2023/Logic/Medium.md

 ### CNF I

 What is the first step in converting (p ∨ q) ∧ (p ∧ r) to its CNF?
+- biconditional elimination
+- no changes needed
+- implication elimination
+- Use distributivity of ∨ over ∧

 ### CNF II